rackerlabs/docs-offerings/docs/general-api-info/request-response.rst

 ..
 COMMENT: Adapt this topic to provide information that is relevant for your product.

-The |apiservice| supports both the JSON and XML data serialization formats.
+The |api-service| supports both the JSON and XML data serialization formats.

 The request format is specified by using the ``Content-Type`` header and is